Factorization of Power Corrections in the Drell-Yan Process in EFT: Introduction

 However, in this form the matching coefficients $C_S$ still contain large logarithms of $\qtsq/q_L^2$ which are not resummed by the usual renormalization group evolution.
 These rapidity logarithms arise because the graphs renormalizing matrix elements of $T_{(i,j)}$ in SCET are separately divergent in each sector, even in $d$ dimensions, and the divergences only cancel in the sum.
 These graphs therefore require the introduction of an additional regulator beyond dimensional regularization, and the rapidity divergences are reflected in logarithms of the (scheme-dependent) rapidity scale.
 While a number of regulators have been used at leading power \cite{Chiu:2009yx,Smirnov:1997gx,Li:2016axz,Chiu:2012ir,Ebert:2018gsn}, the ``pure rapidity regulator" introduced in \cite{Ebert:2018gsn} is particularly convenient for studying power corrections, as it properly regulates the power divergences in phase space integrals arising at NLP.

-In this paper we use a version of the pure rapidity regulator appropriate for our formalism which introduces separate scheme-dependence for the $n$- and $\nb$-sectors, denoted by the parameters $\nun$ and $\nunb$.
+In this paper we use a version of the pure rapidity regulator appropriate for our formalism which introduces separate scheme dependence for the $n$ and $\nb$ sectors, denoted by the parameters $\nun$ and $\nunb$.
 Rapidity logarithms are summed by running the operators $T_{(i,j)}$ from $\nunnb^H=q_L$ to $\nunnb^S=\mu\sim q_T$.
 Under rapidity renormalization the operators $T_{(i,j)}$ can mix, leading generically to rapidity renormalization group running of the form

-where the large logarithms of $\nu_{n,\nb}^H/\nu_{n,\nb}^S$ have been resummed in the rapidity evolution factors $V_{(i,j),(k,\ell)}$.
+where by $\nu_{n,\nb}$ we denote depends on both $\nu_n$ and $\nu_\nb$ separately, and the large logarithms of $\nu_{n,\nb}^H/\nu_{n,\nb}^S$ have been resummed in the rapidity evolution factors $V_{(i,j),(k,\ell)}$.
 Combining all these steps gives the DY cross section in \eqn{eq:factorization_x_sec}, where $\Cff$ now has the fully factorized form

 In this paper the fixed-order $\order{\alpha_s}$ contributions to each of the factors in \eqn{eq:final_Cff_factorization} which are required to determine the fixed-order cross section at NLP are calculated.
 The $\order{\alpha_s}$ anomalous dimensions of the relevant hard matching coefficients may be found in the literature \cite{Freedman:2014uta,Goerke:2017lei}, and here we also calculate the $\order{\alpha_s}$ off-diagonal entries for the rapidity evolution kernels $\gamma_{(k,\ell),(0,0)}$ which mix the various subleading operators $T_{(k,\ell)}$ into the leading operator $T_{(0,0)}$ with an NLP coefficient.
-The calculation of the NLL entries which mix the subleading operators amongst themselves is left for future work.
+The calculation of the one-loop entries which mix the subleading operators among themselves is left for future work.
+Additionally, in most phenomenological applications, $q_T$ resummation is performed for the Fourier conjugate of $q_T$ ($b$ space); here we will work in $q_T$ space, where the SCET operators we are using are defined.
+Fourier transforming our results to $b$ space may be useful for future applications.

-\section{NLP Operator Products in SCET}
+\section{NLP operator products in SCET}

 In this section the $\order{\alpha_s}$ ingredients that contribute to $\Cff$ at next to leading power in SCET are calculated.
-We begin by summarizing the hard-scale matching of the QCD current onto SCET scattering operators, and then proceed by Fierz-rearranging products of these scattering operators into a smaller basis of operators.
+We begin by summarizing the hard-scale matching of the QCD current onto SCET scattering operators, and then proceed by Fierz rearranging products of these scattering operators into a smaller basis of operators.
 The matrix elements of these operators are calculated using the pure rapidity regulator, and the final result is compared to the corresponding fixed order result from QCD.

-\subsection{Hard-Scale Matching}
+\subsection{Hard-scale matching}